jerdog/jmeiss-personal-2025/archetypes/default.md

 date = {{ .Date }}
 draft = true
-publishDate =   # should be date in the future to publish once no longer draft hero = '' # location of images should be in /images/posts/ tags = [ "", "", "" ]
+publishDate =   # should be date in the future to publish once no longer draft tags = [ "", "", "" ]
 toc = true
 description = ""